magic-sph/magic/doc/sphinx/equations.rst

   \kappa \Delta T'  + \epsilon,
   :label: eqEntropyB

 where we have assumed a homogeneous :math:`k` and neglected viscous and Ohmic heating which can be shown to scale with :math:`Di` as we discuss below.
-Further more, we have used the simple relation
+Furthermore, we have used the simple relation

 .. math::
   \partial s \approx \dfrac{\tilde{\rho} c_p}{\tilde{T}} \partial T,